-\begin{itemize} \item Open source optical control environment.
-To the best of our knowledge, this is the first open-sourced RL environment for optics control problems.
-The open-source licenses enable researchers to inspect the underlying code and to modify environments if required to test new research ideas. \item Scalable and difficulty-adjustable scientific environment.
-Many of the recent RL environments (e.g. Atari) are easy to solve.
-In our OPS environment, the difficulty of the environment is flexible.
-And the dimension of the action space is easy to scalable with stage number $N$.
-If we choose quite larger $N$ with hard mode, controlling the environment could become quite hard.
-If the hard scientific control problem could be solved effectively, which would have a broader impact on many scientific control problems \cite{genty2020machine,fermann2013ultrafast}. \item Realistic noise.
-In the hard mode of the OPS environment, we module the noise distribution as the time-dependent function.
-It made the noise distribution of the testing environment different from the noise distribution of the training environment.
-This is more realistic for noise-sensitive systems \cite{ivanova2021influence}.
-It also increases the stochasticity of the environment. \item Extendable state and structural information.
-When ${\mu_t}$ changes very slowly, we can formulate the OPS control process as a MDP.
-If the higher accuracy is needed, we can include the noise in the state definition, then formulate the OPS control process as a POMDP.
-In addition, we can explore the structural information (or physical constrain) from the function of the OPS (\cref{fig:cps_func}) and incorporate it with RL controllers. \end{itemize}
+\textbf{Features of the OPS environment.} We summarize the key features of the OPS environment as follows: \begin{itemize}[leftmargin=15pt,itemsep=-1pt,topsep=-5pt] \item Open-source optical control environment: To the best of our knowledge, this is the first open-sourced RL environment for optical control problems.
+The use of open-source licenses enables researchers to inspect the underlying code and modify the environment if necessary to test new research ideas. \item Scalable and difficulty-adjustable scientific environment: Unlike many RL environments that are easy to solve, our OPS environment allows flexible adjustment of difficulty.
+The dimension of the action space can easily scale with the stage number $N$.
+Choosing a larger $N$ with the hard mode makes controlling the environment more challenging.
+Effective solutions to hard scientific control problems can have a broad impact on various scientific control problems \citep{genty2020machine,fermann2013ultrafast}. \item Realistic noise: In the hard mode of the OPS environment, we model the noise distribution as a time-dependent function.
+This mirrors a real-world scenario in which a noise-distribution shift occurs between the testing and training environments.
+Such realistic noise modeling is particularly relevant for noise-sensitive systems \citep{ivanova2021influence} and increases the stochasticity of the environment. \item Extendable state and structural information: When ${\mu_t}$ changes very slowly, the OPS control process can be formulated as an MDP.
+In cases where ${\mu_t}$ undergoes substantial variations and the noise $e_t$ varies with time, the inclusion of the noise term within the state definition as $\hat{s}_t = [s_t; e_t]$ seamlessly transforms the control process into a POMDP.
+Furthermore, we can explore the structural information or physical constraints from the function of the OPS (see \cref{fig:cps_func}) and incorporate it with RL controllers. \end{itemize}